mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 the name of the capacity pool is also provided.

-With this in place, the scheduler can parse these device definitions and "flatten" them into something that looks exactly the same as a `Basic` device.
-The scheduler can then allocate such devices using the same algorithm it uses for `Basic` devices.
+With this in place, the scheduler can parse these device definitions and "flatten" them into a set devices that pull capacity from a set of pools.
+The scheduler can use this information to allocate partitionable devices without overcommitting the capacity of the physical devices.

 ### Defining device partitions in terms of consumed capacity in a composite device

-A simple example demonstrating how the `ConsumesCapacityFrom` field can be used to define multiple, allocatable partitions of a single overarching device can be seen below.
+A simple example demonstrating how capacity pools can be used to define multiple, allocatable partitions of a single overarching device can be seen below.